scribe-security/docs/docs/how-to-run-scribe/valint/policies.md

 * Only permitted Committer identities can update the `package.json` file.
 * Commits must be signed for all files excluding the tests related files.
-* Only permitted signed Committer identitied can update the CircleCI workflows.
+* Only permitted signed Committer identities can update the CircleCI workflows.

 ### Configuration
 ```yaml